gr4nny/r-package-utilization-rate/README.md

   * Initial options will be day, week, month
 3. P Value
   * Default value will be 0.05
+  * There will be an option to have actual P values reported

 #### During exection of the routine the following inputs will be requested